 Software Compatibility: Design Space

-Ease of Use: User-friendly
+Ease of Use: simple to use

 Manual vs. Electronic: Electronic

-Software Compatibility: PC, mobile, tablet
+Software Compatibility: wireless, connect via PC, mobile, tablet

-Material Compatibility: vinyl, paper, fabric
+Material Compatibility: Fabric

-Ease of Use: 5” LCD touch screen
+Ease of Use: automatic, 5” LCD touch screen, intuitive

 How do we rank products for you?